ldebruijn/graphql-protect/docs/configuration.md

     # The interval in which the schema file should be reloaded
     interval: 5m

-# Configures whether we obfuscate graphql-armor validation errors such as max_aliases/max_tokens
+# Configures whether we obfuscate graphql-protect validation errors such as max_aliases/max_tokens
 # Recommended to set it to 'true' for public environments
 obfuscate_validation_errors: false